Where will Prince Harry and Meghan Markle be during Queen Elizabeth II's Platinum Jubilee?

 The couple observed Thursday's Trooping the Color event in London from the Major General's Office overlooking Horse Guards Parade.

-The couple is expected to attend a service of thanksgiving at St. Paul's Cathedral on Friday, and a concert at Buckingham Palace on Saturday evening.
+The couple attended a service of thanksgiving at St. Paul's Cathedral on Friday, and were expected to attend a concert at Buckingham Palace on Saturday evening.

 Prince Andrew was also expected to attend the service at St. Paul's Cathedral, but those plans changed after he tested positive for COVID-19 on Thursday.

-Note: Editor's note: An earlier version of this article indicated Harry and Meghan had appeared on the balcony at Buckingham Palace due to a typo.
-It has been corrected.